-Describe How your organisation designs, implements, manages, and improves its KEY WORK PROCESSES to deliver CUSTOMER VALUE and achieve organisational success and SUSTAINABILITY.
+Describe How your organization designs, implements, manages, and improves its KEY WORK PROCESSES to deliver CUSTOMER VALUE and achieve organizational success and SUSTAINABILITY.

 a.
-Work Process Design
+WORK PROCESS Design

-HOW do you design and innovate your WORK PROCESSES to meet all the KEY requirements?
-HOW do you incorporate new technology, organisational knowledge, and the potential need for agility into the design of these PROCESSES?
-HOW do you incorporate CYCLE TIME, PRODUCTIVITY, cost control, and other efficiency and EFFECTIVENESS factors into the design of these PROCESSES?
+How do you design and innovate your WORK PROCESSES to meet all the KEY requirements?
+How do you incorporate new technology, organizational knowledge, and the potential need for agility into the design of these PROCESSES?
+How do you incorporate CYCLE TIME, PRODUCTIVITY, cost control, and other efficiency and EFFECTIVENESS factors into the design of these PROCESSES?

 - b.
-Work Process Management - (1) How do you implement and manage your work PROCESSES to ensure that they meet design requirements?
-How does your day-to-day operation of these PROCESSES ensure that they meet KEY PROCESSES requirements?
+WORK PROCESS Management - (1) How do you implement and manage your WORK PROCESSES to ensure that they meet design requirements?
+How does your day-to-day operation of these PROCESSES ensure that they meet KEY PROCESS requirements?
 How is WORKFORCE, CUSTOMER, Supplier, PARTNER, and COLLABORATOR input used in managing these PROCESSES, as appropriate?
-What are your KEY PERFORMANCE MEASURES or INDICATORS and in-process MEASURES used for the control and improvement of your WORK PROCESSES? - (2) How do you control the overall costs of your work PROCESSES?
-How do you prevent defects, service errors, and rework and minimise warranty costs or CUSTOMERS' PRODUCTIVITY losses, as appropriate?
-How do you minimise the costs of inspections, tests, and PROCESS or PERFORMANCE audits, as appropriate? - c.
+What are your KEY PERFORMANCE MEASURES OF INDICATORS and in-process MEASURES used for the control and improvement of your WORK PROCESSES? - (2) How do you control the overall costs of your WORK PROCESSES?
+How do you prevent defects, service errors, and rework and minimize warranty costs or CUSTOMERS' PRODUCTIVITY losses, as appropriate?
+How do you minimize the costs of inspections, tests, and PROCESS or PERFORMANCE audits, as appropriate? - c.
 Work Process Improvement

 How do you improve your WORK PROCESSES to achieve better PERFORMANCE, to reduce variability, to improve products, and to keep the PROCESSES current with business needs and directions?
-How do you incorporate the RESULTS of the organisational PERFORMANCE reviews discussed in response to Item 4.1 into the SYSTEMATIC evaluation and improvement of your WORK PROCESSES?
-How are WORK PROCESS improvements and lessons learned shared with other organisational units and PROCESSES to drive organisational LEARNING and INNOVATION?
+How do you incorporate the RESULTS of the organizational PERFORMANCE reviews discussed in response to Item 4.1 into the SYSTEMATIC evaluation and improvement of your WORK PROCESSES?
+How are WORK PROCESS improvements and lessons learned shared with other organizational units and PROCESSES to drive organizational LEARNING and INNOVATION?

-N1.To improve process performance (6.2c) and reduce variability, your organisation might implement approaches such as a Lean Enterprise System, Six Sigma methodology, use of ISO quality systems standards, the Plan-Do-Check-Act methodology, or other process improvement tools.
-These approaches might be part of your performance improvement system described in response to P.2c in the Organisational Profile.
+N1.
+To improve process performance (6.2c) and reduce variability, your organization might implement approaches such as a Lean Enterprise System, Six Sigma methodology, use of ISO quality systems standards, the Plan-Do-Check-Act methodology, or other process improvement tools.
+These approaches might be part of your performance improvement system described in response to P.2c in the Organizational Profile.